Warwick Public Schools (Rhode Island)

 Warwick Public Schools (WPS) is the public school district of Warwick, Rhode Island.

 History

 In October 2015, Philip Thornton became the superintendent of the school district; he was previously the superintendent of the Cumberland School Department.

 Circa 2016 there was a plan to close and repurpose elementary schools that was to affect 600 students.
 The Warwick Teachers Union opposed the plan.

 In 2019, the district announced that students which had families with school lunch fee debts would only be permitted to have sandwiches filled with jelly and nut butter.
 In response, the company Chobani paid fees of the students, and Hamdi Ulukaya, the head of the company, criticized the policy.
 The school district ended the sandwich rule.

 In 2021 Thornton became the Cumberland superintendent again.
-Lynn Dambruch replaced him as Warwick superintendent.
+Lynn Dambruch replaced him as Warwick superintendent until her retirement in June of 2025, at which time William McCaffrey was appointed as the new and current superintendent.